Table of Contents

-Also, make sure hypnobirthing is complementing a holistic approach to natural childbirth.
-Hypnobirthing alone won’t necessarily get you through labour with no drugs, it needs to be part of a package.
+Also, make sure your hypnobirthing complements a holistic approach to natural childbirth.
+Hypnobirthing alone won’t necessarily get you through labour with no drugs: it needs to be part of a package.
 I have a post on how to prepare your body for a natural childbirth to help you on your way.

 Tip 2: Get your birth partner on board

 Whoever is supporting you through labour definitely needs to know what your plans are for pain management.

 The last thing you need is someone asking when you’re going move onto the drugs.
 If possible, get them to go through some of your course material with you.

 Consider making them a “cheat sheet” of helpful hypnobirthing phrases and breathing exercises that they can support you in.
 Keep this in your maternity notes along with your birth plan.